LP12 Support

 LP12 Bits and Pieces to Upgrade

-Various upgrades
+Various other upgrades

 Some owners decide they want a new plinth for their trusted turntable.
 There are a few experts that can build a new plinth in the finish of your choice.
 Even if they do not go this far, they can service the plinth, deal with nicks and scuffs, and generally make the plinth appear as good as new.